-- Reoccuring level one offenses - Verbal defiance toward a teacher - Profanity - Lying - Blatant disruption in class - Aggressive contact - Bullying: physically, emotionally or verbally abusing or intimidating others - Disrespect to a teacher, administrator, parent, adult, or peer on campus - Skipping a class (this includes study hall) - Insubordination to a teacher, administrator, parent or any adult on campus - Inappropriate conversation or physical contact with the opposite sex - Inappropriate computer usage (no INTERNET permission or not school related) - Gambling - Defacing: Intentionally disrespecting others property or the building - Any use of the four forms of academic dishonesty: Cheating, Plagiarism, Paraphrasing, or Unauthorized Collaboration.
+- Reoccuring level one offenses - Verbal defiance toward a teacher - Profanity or other inappropriate verbal interactions directed at others (insult, racial slur, sexual innuendo, etc.) - Lying - Blatant disruption in class - Aggressive contact - Bullying: physically, emotionally or verbally abusing or intimidating others - Disrespect to a teacher, administrator, parent, adult, or peer on campus - Skipping a class (this includes study hall) - Insubordination to a teacher, administrator, parent or any adult on campus - Inappropriate conversation or physical contact with the opposite sex - Inappropriate computer usage (no INTERNET permission or not school related) - Gambling - Defacing: Intentionally disrespecting others property or the building - Any use of the four forms of academic dishonesty: Cheating, Plagiarism, Paraphrasing, or Unauthorized Collaboration.
 (A "0" will result on that assignment)